inspired/TA-cisco-esa-extras/README.md

 ## Get Cisco ESA Malware logs into Splunk

 A saved search is run every hour that collects E-mail and AMP Malware logs into a summary index.
-The saved search is not required
+The saved search is not required for basic Malware detection, but for E-Mail and AMP Malware detection

 ### Create Incoming Content Filter in Cisco Ironport ESA Appliance
 * Pick a desired name.